dsolstad/walkthrough-nsm.stat.no/level5.md

 Now we got the file, but it isn't recognized as anything.
 Let's try to xor it.

-In a Linux shell we can convert the binary to hex and store the result in a file:
+To get the hex values like the format in level 3, we can convert the binary to hex and store the result in a file with a Linux shell:

 `$ cat lvl5.bin | xxd -g 1 | cut -c10-58 | tr -d '\n' | sed 's/  / /g' > lvl5.hex`